Patient Identifiers: Which Items Should Be Used To Identify a Patient?

 - Full-face photographs and any comparable images

-Common Types of Patient Identifiers
+Common Patient Identifiers in Use

 Full Name